 Ransomware attacks continue increasing: 20% of all reported attacks occurred in the last 12 months – new survey

-Hornetsecurity’s study shows that 6 in 10 attacks originated from phishing, 14% resulted in lost data and 1 in 4 IT pros are wrong about Microsoft 365 security.
+/EIN News/ -- London, United Kingdom, Sept.
+26, 2022 (GLOBE NEWSWIRE) -- Hornetsecurity’s study shows that 6 in 10 attacks originated from phishing, 14% resulted in lost data and 1 in 4 IT pros are wrong about Microsoft 365 security

 The 2022 Ransomware Report, which surveyed over 2,000 IT leaders, revealed that 24% have been victims of a ransomware attack, with one in five (20%) attacks happening in the last year.